cmitsakis/workerpool-go/README.md

 **steady-state behavior:**
 If the rate of job submissions is constant, the number of active workers will quickly become almost constant, and the output rate will be equal to the input (submission) rate.

-Notable differences from other worker pool libraries:
+**Notable differences from other worker pool libraries:**

 - Each worker can maintain a value (e.g. a connection) for the duration of the time it is active.
   This is the value that is returned by the worker initialization function.
-  This way you can easily create a connection pool for a crawler or email sender.
+  This way you can easily create a **connection pool** for a crawler or email sender.
 - You don't submit a closure for each job.
-Instead you pass a handler function at the creation of the pool and then you submit job payloads.
+Instead you pass a handler function at the creation of the pool and then you **submit values** (job payloads).
-- You can connect worker pools into a pipeline.
+- You can connect worker pools into a **pipeline**.
 This way you can increase performance by separating IO-intensive from CPU-intensive tasks (see [crawler example](#crawler-pipeline-example)), or IO tasks of different parallelizability (e.g. crawling and saving to disk).

 Under development.
 API is subject to change.